 What applies when an offer to rebook is made?

 It depends a bit on where you are.
-It can include compensation for transport from the airport to home and back to the airport the next day.
-If it affects your return trip, you may be entitled to food and drink during the trip and to hotel accommodation.
+It can include compensation for transport home from the airport and back to the airport the next day.
+If you are traveling and this applies to the return trip, then you may be entitled to food and drink during the trip.
+And you may be entitled to accommodation in a hotel, says Henric Jonsson.

 Review insurance policies

-Another option that could arise in these times, you have two flights booked to get to one place.
+Another option that could arise in these times is that you have two flights booked to get to one place.
 But one of them gets canceled.
 What happens then?

 If it is a consolidated ticket, meaning that it is included in the same booking, then you may be entitled to rebooking or a refund so that you can reach your final destination.

-Then you may not be entitled to a refund for the second flight if it operates normally.
+Then you may not be entitled to a refund for the second flight if it goes normally.

 What else should you consider?

 Check your insurance.
-And travel with a buffer so that you can cope if you get stuck in one place before you can receive or claim compensation afterwards.
+And travel with a buffer so that you can cope if you get stuck in one place before you can receive or claim compensation afterwards, says Henric Jonsson.